RedPRL/sml-typed-abts/README.md

 ### Getting Started
 #### Prerequisites
-You need SML-NJ.
-Either [download the binary installer](http://www.smlnj.org/) or, on OSX, use homebrew:
+You need SML/NJ.
+Either [download the binary installer](http://www.smlnj.org/) or, on OS X, use homebrew:

     brew update && brew install smlnj

 #### Running the Example